june-oh/obs-watch-party/obs-timer-server/README.md

     *   Displays the video title, subtitle, current time, and duration.
     *   Styled for OBS overlay (transparent background, configurable content box background).
     *   Dynamically updates content based on data received from the server via WebSocket.
-    *   Shows a "연결 안됨" (Disconnected) message if the WebSocket connection to the server is lost or if no data is being received from the Chrome extension.
+    *   Shows a "연결 안됨" (Disconnected) message (currently in Korean, localization planned) if the WebSocket connection to the server is lost or if no data is being received from the Chrome extension.
     *   Font sizes for titles can be dynamically adjusted (larger if only one title is present).
     *   Time display is styled like a music player.
     *   Content is wrapped in a semi-transparent, rounded-corner box (`.overlay`) that spans the full width of the OBS browser source.